sprucelabsai/spruce-documentation/src/pages/getting-started/getting-started.md

----
-title: Introduction to Getting Started with Spruce
+# Getting Started with Spruce 🏁
----

 Before you start working with Spruce, it's important to get a feel for how it's different from the programming language or system you're used to.